 All of this sounds obvious…but how many times have you seen a horse refuse a jump, the rider get upset and then try to force the horse over the fence again and again?
 The rider thinks the horse is being ‘naughty’ and he must ‘teach him a lesson’.
 The reality is, the rider did not prepare the horse correctly and over-faced him.
 There was a misunderstanding between horse and rider.
 The rider reacted by losing his patience, trying to force the horse into submission.
 Riders and trainers must always have patience.

 The correct response to this miscommunication would be to ‘explain’ the demand to the horse more clearly.
 The fence should be lowered to rebuild the horse and rider’s confidence.
 The rider should reflect on why the horse may have refused.
 Was the horse caught by surprise because of a strange new filler under the jump?
-Did he approach the fence on a bad stride?
-Was the horse distracted by a noise just before takeoff?
-Was the jump set higher than what the horse was used to jumping?
-Was the rider subconsciously tensing his muscles and worrying about the landing?
+Was the rider subconsciously tensing his muscles, worrying about the landing?
 Whatever the reason, the answer should never be to ‘force’ the horse back into the stressful situation.
 The rider must set his ego aside at that moment.
 Horses and riders cannot learn while stressed.
 They can only react emotionally.
 To succeed, horse and rider need to be able to think.

 Trust and cooperation must always be present in our training.
 They cannot be present if the rider over dominates the horse or doesn’t listen to the animal's feedback.
 A good rider always listens to his horse and adjusts the demands accordingly.
 The rider may be able to force a horse to do something once, but in doing so, he will mentally scar the horse.
 The horse will lose trust in his rider.
 It is of utmost importance to never over-face the horse.
 Our horses trust us to only place reasonable demands on them and we must not violate that trust, or we will risk the horse losing confidence.